Icenium/icenium-cli/docs/man_pages/publishing/certificate-create-self-signed.md

 ------|-------
 General | `$ appbuilder certificate create-self-signed [<Purpose> [<Name> [<Email> [<Country> [<StartDate> [<EndDate>]]]]]]`

-Creates a self-signed certificate for code signing Android applications.
+Creates a self-signed certificate for code signing Android applications. <% if(isHtml) { %>If you do not provide one or more command parameters, the Telerik AppBuilder CLI shows an interactive prompt to let you set the remaining certificate details.

 Depending on the certificate type, you can install your app for testing or you can publish it in Google Play.
-If you want to publish your app in Google Play, verify that the certificate expires after October 22, 2033.
+If you want to publish your app in Google Play, verify that the certificate expires after October 22, 2033.<% } %>

+#### Attributes
-`<Purpose>` is the type of the certificate that you want to create.
-You can set the following purposes: Generic or GooglePlay.
+* `<Purpose>` is the type of the certificate that you want to create.
+You can set the following purposes: `Generic` or `GooglePlay`.
-`<StartDate>` and `<EndDate>` set the validity of the certificate.
+* `<StartDate>` and `<EndDate>` set the validity of the certificate.
 You must set the start and end date in the following format: yyyy-mm-dd.

-> NOTE: If you want to publish your app in Google Play, verify that the end date is greater than 2033-10-22.
+<% if(isConsole) { %>NOTE: If you want to publish your app in Google Play, verify that the value for `<End Date>` is greater than 2033-10-22.<% } %>

-If you do not provide one or more command parameters, the Telerik AppBuilder CLI shows an interactive prompt to let you set the remaining certificate details.

 <% if(isHtml) { %>
 #### Related Commands

 Command | Description